So, can millennials be part of this? Are they ready to be part of the collectors club? And is the classic car market ready for them at all?

 While it was considered that technology will make millennials move away from cars, now it seems like it is helping expand their touchpoints to the vehicles market.
 It has fueled millennials’ car-purchasing habits to a point where they can even buy a car online.
 Online shopping tools are expanding the traditionally local marketplace in ways that make it more natural for millennials to embrace it.

-Earlier this year, Hagerty issued their latest Vehicle Report and it was related to millennials relation to the classics market.
-For this issue, Hagerty started following the buying habits of the younger collectors on the market more thoroughly.
+in the Hagerty Vehicle Report, Hagerty started following the buying habits of the younger collectors on the market more thoroughly.
 The company conducted a research among millennials and representatives of Generation X to see which are their favorite classics.

 When buying a classic young people focus first on comfort, and then on style.
 Some of the most wanted classics include the Ford F-series from 1973 to 1979, and the first C/K series Chevrolet introduced back in the 60s.
 We can say honestly that the Ford Bronco has an apparent dominance in the ranking – it occupies two positions with the 1966 and the 1978 series.
 There are only a few models among the first ten that reflect the new edge styling of the 1990s – one being the 1994-2004 Ford Mustang.